SharePoint/sp-dev-training-spfx-getting-started/Lab.md

     gulp serve
     ```

-1. The SharePoint Framework's gulp **serve** task will build the project, start a local web server and launch a browser open to the SharePoint Workbench:
+1. The SharePoint Framework's gulp **serve** task will build the project, start a local web server and launch a browser open to the SharePoint Workbench.

     ![Screenshot of the SharePoint Workbench](./Images/ex03-testing-01.png)

-1. Select the web part icon button to open the list of available web parts:
+1. Select the web part icon button to open the list of available web parts.

     ![Screenshot of adding the HelloWorld web part](./Images/ex03-testing-02.png)

-1. Select the **HelloWorld** web part:
+1. Select the **HelloWorld** web part.

     ![Screenshot of the HelloWorld web part](./Images/ex03-testing-03.png)

-1. Edit the web part's properties by selecting the pencil (edit) icon in the toolbar to the left of the web part:
+1. Edit the web part's properties by selecting the pencil (edit) icon in the toolbar to the left of the web part.

     ![Screenshot of the web part edit toolbar](./Images/ex03-testing-04.png)

 1. In the property pane that opens, change the value of the **Description Field**.
-Notice how the web part updates as you make changes to the text:
+Notice how the web part updates as you make changes to the text.

     ![Screenshot of editing the web part property pane](./Images/ex03-testing-05.png)